doubledherin/lede_character/README.md

 3. Store accepted articles in a SQLite database with analysis run tracking
 4. Generate detailed, branching choose-your-own-adventure narratives based on real news events

+To come: 5.
+Store the narratives in a NoSQL DB 6.
+Provide a user-facing prompt for selecting a story to play 7.
+Use ElevenLabs APIs to generate voices and sound effects for the narratives.
+More details to come.

 ## Features

 - **Smart Incremental Fetching**: Only fetches articles newer than the last analysis run